limeweb/gui-astro-template/src/content/blog/markdown-style-guide.md

 ---
-title: 'Surf Coaching come to Indonesia'
+title: 'Surf Coaching comes to Indonesia'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
 pubDate: 'Aug 15 2025'
 heroImage: '../../assets/images/example-blog-hero8.jpg'